Rivastigmine helps ease the symptoms of memory loss and dementia.

 - Repeat this process each day, removing the previous day's patch before applying a new patch.

-- If you forget to apply a new patch for more than three days, talk to your doctor before applying another patch, as you may need a lower dose.
+- If you forget to apply a new patch for more than three days, talk with your doctor before applying another patch, as you may need a lower dose.

 Getting the most from your treatment

 - When starting your treatment your doctor will give you a small dose and then gradually increase the dose.
 This allows your doctor to make sure that you have the dose that helps your condition and avoids any unwanted side-effects.